How does picosecond structural deformation of (Ba,Sr)TiO$_{3}$ relate to the pyroelectric effect?: Analysis of the pyroelectric coefficient by hysteresis loop measurements

 The complete dataset obtained in our measurement is depicted in Figure~\ref{fig:Indirect}~a).
 More specifically, the values for the pyroelectric coefficient $p$ are obtained from the derivative of the $P(T)$ fits at different electric fields $E$.
-As an example, seven of those $p(T) = (\partial P / \partial T)_{E} (T)$ curves are shown in Fig~\ref{fig:Indirect}b) between 0 and the maximum applied field of of 279\,kV/cm.
+As an example, seven of those $p(T) = (\partial P / \partial T)_{E} (T)$ curves are shown in Fig~\ref{fig:Indirect}~b) between 0 and the maximum applied field of of 279\,kV/cm.
 Reading the values at constant temperatures allows us to obtain the dependence of $p(E) = (\partial P / \partial T)_{E} (E)$ on the electric field.
 Figure~\ref{fig:Indirect}~c) shows this dependence of the pyroelectric coefficient at four different temperatures, namely 0\,$^{\circ}$C (dark blue), 20\,$^{\circ}$C (light blue), 70\,$^{\circ}$C (orange) and 100\,$^{\circ}$C (brown).
 Dashed lines in Figure~\ref{fig:Indirect}~a) denote the cuts in the full dataset.
-The pyroelectric coefficient increases with the external electric field and reaches a maximum at temperatures around -50\,$^{\circ}$C. It slowly decreases towards higher temperatures.
+The pyroelectric coefficient increases with the external electric field and reaches a maximum of about -170\,$\mu$C\,m$^{-2}$\,K$^{-1}$ at temperatures around -50\,$^{\circ}$C. This value is only slightly lower than the pyroelectric coefficient of -200\,$\mu$C\,m$^{-2}$\,K$^{-1}$ measured on bulk BaTiO$_{3}$ \cite{Bowen2014} as well as on Ba$_{0.6}$Sr$_{0.4}$TiO$_{3}$ films grown on SrTiO$_{3}$ substrates \cite{Tong2014}.
+It slowly decreases towards higher temperatures.
 Usually, the highest pyroelectric coefficient is expected close to the phase transition temperature and is accompanied by a strong dielectric response.
-For Ba$_{0.7}$Sr$_{0.3}$TiO$_{3}$ this transition occurs close to room temperature.
+For bulk Ba$_{0.7}$Sr$_{0.3}$TiO$_{3}$ this transition occurs close to room temperature \cite{Acosta2017, Vendik2000}.
 In our sample, $p$ gradually changes in this temperature range, indicating a diffuse transition as is typical for clamped thin films and solid solution materials.
 Furthermore, tensile strain induced by the substrate shifts the maximum dielectric response of the ferroelectric film to lower temperatures \cite{Schl2014a, Schm2017a, schw2017a}.
-For further characterization, we also determined the electrocaloric response of our film.
-As mentioned above, the electrocaloric effect is the inverse of the pyroelectric effect.
-It describes the adiabatic temperature change due to an alternating electric field $\Delta E$.
-The field causes the dipoles to rearrange, alternating the entropy of the polar subsystem.
-Changes in the thermal subsystem compensate for this with the electrocaloric temperature change $\Delta T$.
+Theoretical calculations for Ba$_{0.7}$Sr$_{0.3}$TiO$_{3}$ predict for tensile strain a sequence from a paraelectric over a completely in-plane polarized $aa$ to a complex in-plane and out-of-plane polarized $r$ phase, where the first transition is above and the second below room temperature, respectively \cite{Ban2002}.
+As we probe only the out-of-plane component of the polarization in our measurement configuration, we find a strong polarization change at the assumed transition between the $aa$ and the $r$ phase below room temperature, which explains the highest pyroelectric coefficient at about -50°C.